Our Commitment to Safety and Quality

 *Continued Airworthiness Assessment Methodology (CAAM) Level 3+ events.

-GE Aerospace has an oversight system and tools in place to verify that suppliers meet our standards and are part of our efforts to drive zero defects.
+GE Aerospace has an oversight system and tools in place to verify that suppliers meet our standards and are part of our efforts to improve quality and create a philosophy that strives for but does not assume zero defects.
 Some of those tools and efforts include:

 - In 2012, we were a founding member of SAE International’s Aerospace Engine Supplier Quality (AESQ) Strategy Group, where we developed and deployed uniform supplier quality standards to support zero defects and a quality-first culture across the global aero engine supply chain.

-- In 2024, most of the $100 million GE Aerospace will invest in its external supplier base will provide specific tools and customized dies needed to produce castings and forgings that become engine components.
-The investment ensures suppliers are using the newest tools to produce parts, further reducing the possibility that defects occur.
+- In 2024, most of the $100 million GE Aerospace invested in its external supplier base focused on specific tools and customized dies needed to produce castings and forgings for engine components.
+This investment ensures suppliers are using the newest tools to produce parts, further reducing the possibility of manufacturing defects.

 Maintaining Quality